LGUG2Z/komorebi/README.md

 ### Configuring

-Once `komorebi` is running, you can execute the `komorebi.sample.ahk` script to set up the default keybindings via AHK (the file includes comments to help you start building your own configuration).
+If you followed the quickstart, `komorebi` will find the sample `komorebi.ps1` file in your `$Env:USERPROFILE` directory and automatically load it.
+This file also starts `whkd` using the sample `whkrc` file in your `$Env:USERPROFILE\.config` directory.

-If you have AutoHotKey installed and a `komorebi.ahk` file in your home directory (run `$Env:UserProfile` at a PowerShell prompt to find your home directory), `komorebi` will automatically try to load it when starting.
+Alternatively, if you have AutoHotKey installed and a `komorebi.ahk` file in `$Env:UserProfile` directory, `komorebi` will automatically try to load it when starting.

-There is also tentative support for loading a AutoHotKey v2 files, if the file is named `komorebi.ahk2` and the `AutoHotKey64.exe` executable for AutoHotKey v2 is in your `Path`.
-If both `komorebi.ahk` and `komorebi.ahk2` files exist in your home directory, only `komorebi.ahk` will be loaded.
-An example of an AutoHotKey v2 configuration file for _komorebi_ can be found [here](https://gist.github.com/crosstyan/dafacc0778dabf693ce9236c57b201cd).
+#### Configuration with `komorebic`

+As previously mentioned, this project does not handle anything related to keybindings and shortcuts directly.
+I personally use [`whkd`](https://github.com/LGUG2Z/whkd) to manage my window management shortcuts, and have provided a sample [whkdrc](whkdrc.sample) configuration that you can use as a starting point for your own.

+You can run `komorebic.exe` to get a full list of the commands that you can use to customise `komorebi` and create keybindings with.
+You can run `komorebic.exe <COMMAND> --help` to get a full explanation of the arguments required for each command.

+You can run any configuration command in the `komorebi.ps1` file, and you can bind any action command to your desired key combinations in the `whkdrc` file.

+#### AutoHotKey Helper Library for `komorebic`

+❗️**NOTE**: This section is only relevant for people who wish to use AutoHotKey instead of [`whkd`](https://github.com/LGUG2Z/whkd).

+❗️**NOTE**: This helper library is only compatible with AutoHotKey v1.1, not with AutoHotKey v2.

+Additionally, you may run `komorebic.exe ahk-library` to generate a helper library for AutoHotKey which wraps every `komorebic` command in a native AHK function.

+If you include the generated library at the top of your `~/komorebi.ahk` configuration file, you will be able to call any of the functions that it contains.

 #### Using Different AHK Executables

+❗️**NOTE**: This section is only relevant for people who wish to use AutoHotKey instead of [`whkd`](https://github.com/LGUG2Z/whkd).

-The sample configuration and the generated helper library both currently only support AutoHotKey v1.1.
+The generated helper library for AutoHotKey currently only supports AutoHotKey v1.1.

 The preferred way to install AutoHotKey for use with `komorebi` is to install it via `scoop`: